First-Time Mom

 Becoming a mother for the first time was nothing short of life-changing—an experience that reshaped my priorities and sense of self.
 Becoming a mom again, 13 years later, was equally transformative, though in a different way.
 This time, I embraced the role with a calmness that only experience could bring.
 I leaned into the rhythms of motherhood with patience and quiet confidence, and what once felt isolating no longer did.

 Breastfeeding evolved for me as well.
-It became not just a means to nourish, protect, and bond with my baby, but a sacred space where I could reconnect with my body, learn to trust it, embrace the power of my femininity, and reclaim a sense of agency over my life.
+It became not just a means to nourish, protect, and bond with my baby, but a sacred space where I could reconnect with my body, learn to trust it, and reclaim a sense of agency over my life.

 Lactation Training